 Local Community Support

-To give you a sense of the impact that renewable energy has on the environment, our own portfolio of operating and under construction solar farms includes 710MW of power.
-That is a savings of 1.2 million metric tons of greenhouse gas emissions each year.
+To give you a sense of the impact that renewable energy has on the environment, our own portfolio of operating solar sites includes over 1.3GW of power.
+That is a savings of over 1.7 million tons of greenhouse gas emissions each year.